CasperKristiansson/pydantic-fixturegen/docs/cli.md

 ## `pfg gen`

 `gen` hosts multiple subcommands.
-Inspect them with `pfg gen -- --help`.
+Inspect them with `pfg gen -- --help` (note the docs URL at the bottom of the help text).

 ### `pfg gen json`